symfony/symfony-docs/components/http_kernel.rst

 This overriding mechanism works because resources are referenced not by their physical path but by their logical path.
-For example, the ``services.xml`` file stored in the ``Resources/config/`` directory of a bundle called AppBundle is referenced as ``@AppBundle/Resources/config/services.xml``.
-This logical path will work when the application overrides that file and even if you change the directory of AppBundle.
+For example, the ``services.xml`` file stored in the ``Resources/config/`` directory of a bundle called FooBundle is referenced as ``@FooBundle/Resources/config/services.xml``.
+This logical path will work when the application overrides that file and even if you change the directory of FooBundle.

 The HttpKernel component provides a method called :method:`Symfony\\Component\\HttpKernel\\Kernel::locateResource` which can be used to transform logical paths into physical paths::